ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Game Progression
 1. **Starting Stakes:** Before the game begins, each team (4p) or individual player (3p) starts with an agreed-upon amount of money or stakes.
 2. **Round Completion:** After each round, stakes are exchanged based on the outcome as described in the Scoring section.
 3. **Elimination:** When a team or player loses all their money, they are eliminated, and the game ends.
+This can happen during stake settlement if a player/team owes more units than they have remaining - they pay what they have, and the game ends immediately.
 4. **Winner:** The team(s) or player(s) with remaining money at the end are the winners.

 ### Alternative Winning Conditions (Optional)